Cost-Effective Bathroom Remodeling

 If you are in need of a bathroom remodel due to some sort of product failure, then the cost-effective approach maybe what you have to do.
 If you are looking to update, then you may consider doing a full remodel.

 Here is a couple of cost-effective bathroom remodel looks.

 Features a cultured stone vanity top with an integrated sink for a seamless design look.

 Can We Tile Over The Existing Tile?

 The answer to that question is yes, most of the time!
 The only time we don’t recommend in doing so is when we see that it would not hold up as a lifetime lasting investment!
 If we find the condition of the existing is suitable, with some prep to the existing tile and special blend thinset designed for this application, it can be done!
-When this option is being considered, the question is now what to do about the transition from the higher floor than the hallway?
-Here we show one of our wood thresholds custom tailored and developed onsite.
+When this option is being considered, the question is now what to do about the transition from the higher floor to the hallway?
+Here we show one of our wood thresholds custom-tailored and developed onsite.
 This is just one option, but its the most popular due to its gradual feel and appearance!

 Project Objection: Open concept & good quality constructed cabinetry, and completed according to the budget!